pklehre/EC-Theory-UoB/_pages/ieee_ssci_tutorial_2025.md

 Science at the University of Birmingham (since Jan 2017).
 Before joining Birmingham, he was Assistant Professor with the University of Nottingham since 2011.
-He obtained MSc and PhD degrees in Computer Science from the Norwegian Univer- sity of Science and Technology (NTNU) in Trondheim, He completed the PhD in 2006 under the supervision of Prof Pauline Haddow and joined the School of Computer Science at The University of Birmingham, UK, as a Research Fellow in
+He obtained MSc and PhD degrees in Computer Science from the Norwegian University of Science and Technology (NTNU) in Trondheim, He completed the PhD in 2006 under the supervision of Prof Pauline Haddow and joined the School of Computer Science at The University of Birmingham, UK, as a Research Fellow in